I’m interested in becoming accredited

 Step 2 – Complete an application form

-If deemed eligible, the ACIC will provide you with an information pack where you will be asked to complete and submit an application form.
+If deemed eligible, the ACIC will provide you with an information pack which includes an application form to be completed and submitted.

 Step 3 – Assess suitability